Saturday 20th October 2018

 Southern League Division One East

-This week Sports Shots caught up with new manager Scott Reynolds to see how life has been since accepting the job:
+This week Sports Shots caught up with Paul to ask how the last week has been:

-Sports Shots would like to thank Scott for his time this week
+Sports Shots would like to thank Paul for his time this week